deeplearning4j/deeplearning4j/updater.md

 ## ADAM

 ADAM uses both first-order moment mt and second-order moment `g_t`, but they both decay over time.
 Step size is approximately `±α`.
-Step size will decrease as it approaches the minimum.
+Step size will decrease as we approach the error minimum.

 ![Alt text](../img/updater_math9.png)